-No matter who you are, as a caring member of the Carolina community, the first thing you should do is tell the survivor, "I believe you.
-You are not alone."
-But each of us has different responsibilities and requirements in our response to the situation based on our roles at the university.
+No matter who you are, as a caring member of the Carolina community, the first thing you should do is listen and offer your support.
+Each of us, depending on our roles, has different responsibilities and requirements in responding to the situation.

 Most survivors of interpersonal violence tell at least one other person — typically a friend — about their experience.
 The best thing you can do for any survivor who reaches out to you is to listen, believe and offer empathic, compassionate support.
 As a survivor's support person, you have the opportunity to positively affect their healing process.

 As a UofSC employee, you have an obligation and a legal duty to assist survivors and report interpersonal violence, including sexual assault, intimate partner violence and stalking.
 The university offers a checklist to guide you and information on why you are required to report interpersonal violence well as additional training opportunities.